 You played the role of Summer in the feature film Wonder, what was it like on set and how long were you filming for?

 Being on the set of Wonder was amazing because it was always a friendly environment and everyone was really nice.
 Our director Stephen Chbosky created a safe, fun and kind working environment.
 My mom and I stayed in Vancouver for about two months to film (but I didn’t film every day)!

 Can you tell us about your character and was was she like to play?

 Summer is a kind girl in Auggie’s class.
 When she sees that he is alone and struggling, she makes an effort to be his friend.
 Summer was a great character to portray because she was so kind and because we should all strive to be a Summer to someone.
 I believe that Summer and I are similar in the sense that we care about other people and their feelings.

-What is Odd Squad about and can you tell us more about your character Ms. O?
+You have been involved with Odd Squad since it started in 2014, can you tell us about the show and your character Ms. O?

 Odd Squad is about an organisation run by kids that solves odd problems using math.
 My character Ms. O is the boss of the organisation and she gives the agents all of their missions and goes on some herself.
 She is a strong leader and a character that I’m proud to play.

-Odd Squad has been nominated for and won awards, did you attend the ceremonies and what were they like?
+Odd Squad has been nominated for and won awards, have you attended any of the ceremonies and how was the experience?